doctorfree/MusicPlayerPlus/README.md

 their configuration.
 Profiles are used in MusicPlayerPlus to provide an enhanced visual presentation.

-**[Note:]** Use of the Gnome, Simple, and Tilix terminal emulators is an optional additional feature supported by MusicPlayerPlus.
-Gnome-terminal, Simple terminal, and Tilix are not installed by MusicPlayerPlus.
-The default terminal emulator used by MusicPlayerPlus is Kitty, installed by `mppinit`.
+In order to use the Gnome, Simple, or Tilix terminal emulators they must be installed manually (except on Raspberry Pi OS where the Simple terminal emulator is installed if no supported terminal emulator is found).

-In order to use the Gnome, Simple, or Tilix terminal emulators they must be installed manually.
 If you wish to use the Gnome, Simple, or Tilix terminal emulators, then use your system's package manager to install them prior to initializing MusicPlayerPlus with the `mppinit` command.
 If either or both of Gnome or Tilix terminal emulators are installed after MusicPlayerPlus initialization with `mppinit` then run `mppinit profiles` after installing